 New York City also considered legislation in 2013 requiring a gunsmith license in order to make 3D-printed guns.
 The legislation also required all 3D-printed guns to be registered after creation.
 Around the same time, Washington D.C. attempted to ban 3D-printed guns in their entirety.
 Neither of these measures has been enacted.

 As the technology relevant to homemade guns becomes more readily accessible (for example, 3D printers are quickly becoming less expensive and more available), it is likely that legislation at the local level will become more prolific.

 To learn more about homemade guns, see our article Homemade Guns: Are They Legal?
 Must They Be Registered?

 As the manufacturing technology evolves to enable quicker production of more lethal firearms, however, the law may also evolve.
-While efforts to ban 3D printed guns in their entirety have not been successful, Congress recently extended the existing Undetectable Firearms Act, which requires that all firearms contain a piece of metal (so that they are detectable by a metal detector).
+While efforts to ban 3D-printed guns in their entirety have not been successful, Congress recently extended the existing Undetectable Firearms Act, which requires that all firearms contain a piece of metal (so that they are detectable by a metal detector).
 This requires that guns made entirely from plastic have a metal plate inserted into the body of the firearm.
-Additionally, states may begin to require registration of these firearms.
+Additionally, states may begin to require the registration of these firearms.

-Several countries outside the United States have criminalized the mere possession of 3D printed firearms.
+Several countries outside the United States have criminalized the mere possession of 3D-printed firearms.
 For example, the United Kingdom banned all unregistered firearms created by 3D printers.
 Likewise, it is currently illegal in Japan to possess a firearm made from a 3D printer.
 In October 2014, a Japanese man became the first person sentenced to prison (a term of two years) for downloading and printing five plastic guns.